jenia/all-capstone-project-summer-2025-team-6/report.md

-1. dataprep/evaluation_fonciere.py:  We use the dataset uniteevaluationfonciere.csv from the website https://donnees.montreal.ca/dataset/unites-evaluation-fonciere
+dataprep/evaluation_fonciere.py:  We use the dataset uniteevaluationfonciere.csv from the website https://donnees.montreal.ca/dataset/unites-evaluation-fonciere

-We clean in evaluation_fonciere.py and we output the dataset eval_cleaned.csv in datasets/cleaned with additional feature enginnering we get **eval_cleaned_feat_eng.csv**
+We clean in evaluation_fonciere.py and we output the dataset eval_cleaned.csv in datasets/cleaned we add additional feature enginnering for evaluation fonciere like Age batiment, ratio surface, densite logement, fire frequency zone we get **eval_cleaned_feat_eng.csv**

 **To run this code**